-- If the "slider" is set (procedure A.13) to speed control, you can set the awnings speed as follows: the centre of the slider calls up the speed (100%) set by the installer with procedures A.8 or A.10; the top of the slider moves the awning at 150% of this speed; and the bottom of the slider moves the awning at 33% of the set speed (the speed will in any case be between the Minimum and Maximum speeds permitted by the motor). - If the "slider" is set (procedure A.13) to position control, you can set the position of the automation as follows: the top of the "slider" moves the automation upwards (as far as the upper limit switch position); the bottom of the "slider" moves the automation downwards (as far as the lower limit switch).
+If you use a Nice transmitter with "slider" surface (e.g. P1V, etc.) you can vary the speed of the awning as follows: the centre of the slider calls up the speed (100%) set by the installer with procedures A.12 or A.14; the top of the slider moves the awning at 150% of this speed; and the bottom of the slider moves the awning at 33% of the set speed (the speed will in any case be between the Minimum and Maximum speeds permitted by the motor).

-5.5 - Enabling/disabling the automatic commands sent to the motor directly by the climate sensors (Table B) (only applicable when the motor is configured for ONE-WAY communications)
+5.5 - Enabling/disabling the automatic commands sent to the motor directly by the climate sensors (Table B)

-If the automation has climate sensors and the transmitter you are using has buttons \divideontimes and \divideontimes , you can choose whether to enable (with button \divideontimes) or disable (with button \divideontimes) reception of the automatic commands sent to the motor by the climate sensors.
+If the automation has climate sensors and the transmitter you are using has buttons (and (, you can choose whether to enable (with button () or disable (with button () reception of the automatic commands sent to the motor by the climate sensors.
 In brief,

-- if reception is enabled (button \divideontimes) the motor will operate $\underline{\text{automatically}};$
+- if reception is enabled (button ) the motor will operate automatically; - if reception is disabled (with button 🔆) the motor will operate manually.